ResursBank/ResursBank.github.io/docs/configuration-service/callbacks/index.md

 ## Use safe characters in URLs
 The Internet Engineering Task Force (IETF) defines the specification for Uniform Resource Locators (URLs) to provide a standard method to request, identify, and resolve resources on the Internet.

-It is important to adhere to this standard when developing configuration services.
+It is important to adhere to this standard when developing.
 We strongly recommend to only use “safe” characters and URL encode “unsafe” characters.
 URL encoding replaces unsafe ASCII characters with a "%" followed by two hexadecimal digits.

 |  | Characters | Encoding |
 |:-------:|:----------------------:| :----------------------:|
 |    Safe characters |   Alphanumeric [0-9a-zA-Z], special characters $-_.+!*'(),   |     No   |